North Cork Junior A Hurling Championship

-The North Cork Junior A Hurling Championship (known for sponsorship reasons as the Hibernian Hotel Junior A Hurling Championship) is an annual hurling competition organised by the Avondhu Board of the Gaelic Athletic Association since 1925 for junior hurling teams in North Cork.
+The North Cork Junior A Hurling Championship (known for sponsorship reasons as the Hibernian Hotel Junior A Hurling Championship and abbreviated to the North Cork JAHC) is an annual club hurling competition organised by the North Cork Board of the Gaelic Athletic Association and contested by the top-ranking junior clubs in North Cork, Ireland, deciding the competition winners through a group stage and knockout format.
+It is the most prestigious competition in North Cork hurling.

-The series of games begin in May, with the championship culminating with the final in the autumn.
-The championship includes a group stage insuring teams will get at least 2 championship matches.
+Introduced in 1925 as the North Cork Junior Championship, it was initially a straight knockout tournament.
+The competition went through a number of format changes since then, including the introduction of a back-door or second chance for beaten teams.

-The North Cork Junior Championship is an integral part of the wider Cork Junior Hurling Championship.
-The winners and runners-up of the North Cork championship join their counterparts from the other seven divisions to contest the county championship.
+In its current format, the North Cork Junior Championship begins with a group stage in late summer.
+The 12 participating teams are divided into three groups of four and play each other in a round-robin system.
+The two top-ranking teams in each group proceed to the knockout phase that culminates with the final.
+The winner of the North Cork Junior Championship, as well as receiving the Seán O'Brien Memorial Cup, also qualifies for the subsequent Cork Junior A Hurling Championship.

-Kilshannig are the title-holders after defeating Liscarroll Churchtown Gaels by 1-14 to 1-10 in the 2022 final.
+The competition has been won by 21 teams, 17 of which have won it more than once.
+Ballyhea and Kilworth are the most successful teams in the tournament's history, having won it 10 times each.
+KIlshannig are the title-holders, after defeating Dromina by 1-18 to 2-13 in the 2025 final.

 History

 Development

 The Cork Junior Hurling Championship had been contested on a countywide basis since 1895, however, an increase in the number of participating clubs resulted in a restructuring of the entire championship.
 The North Cork Board was established in 1925 with other divisions in other parts of the county created in the years that followed.
 Since then the individual junior championships were organised on a divisional basis with the division winners progressing to contest the county series of games.
 The first North Cork Junior Championship was played in 1925.

 In 2007 the championship was split in two with the top teams competing in the newly named North Cork Premier Junior Hurling Championship.
 Following this change the North Cork Junior A Hurling Championship was contested by the second tier teams.
 This system lasted until 2014 when the premier championship reverted to being called the North Cork JAHC.